Cycymomo/nexma/README.md

 ## Prisma
 Code is in the `server/prisma` directory.

-You can access your admin GraphQL playground via http://localhost:PRISMA_PORT

-You can manage your data via http://localhost:PRISMA_PORT/_admin

-Generate token (you need to add it in HTTP HEADERS of the admin GraphQL playground + `_admin`)

-    ❯ cd server/prisma && prisma token

-Deploy `prisma` (when you make change to your data structure, to update database.
-Prisma server must be running)
+Update your local database depending of your shema file

-    ❯ npm run deploy-prisma:dev
+    ❯ npm run deploy-prisma

 ## Release
-Go to https://app.prisma.io/ and create an account.
-You will have an endpoint, for example: https://eu1.prisma.sh/YOUR-NAMESPACE
-From this enpoint, you can create your Prisma Prod service (`PRISMA_URL`): https://eu1.prisma.sh/YOUR-NAMESPACE/nexma/prod

-Make sure you have a `.env.prod` file for prisma and env variables set

-    ❯ cp server/prisma/.env.example server/prisma/.env.prod

-Also set these same variables in Now:
+You will need a working MySQL database running somewhere (AWS, Heroku, etc)

+Do these 4 steps once:
-  - in console, type `now secret add prisma_url PRISMA_URL`
+  - in console, type `now secret add app_secret <APP_SECRET>`
-  - in console, type `now secret add prisma_management_api_secret PRISMA_MANAGEMENT_API_SECRET`
+  - in console, type `now secret add database_url <DATABASE_URL>`
   - set `SERVER_URL` in `client/next.config.js`
   - set `SERVER_URL`and `CLIENT_URL` in `now.json`

+Then, each time you want to:
+  - release your datamodel in prod, you will have to execute your SQL migrations statements against your prod database
+    - these statements are in folder: `server/prisma/migrations`
-Then, release `prisma`, `client` and `server` in prod
+  - release `client` and `server` in prod, type:

     ❯ npm run release